 Faye Gilling – Marketing & Communications Lead

-Faye has recently joined the Trust to lead marketing and communications.
-With a degree in Journalism and Broadcasting and ten years’ experience in dedicated in-house marketing roles, Faye has a range of skills and experience to support the Trust in this role.
+Faye joined the Trust in 2022 to lead marketing and communications.
+With a degree in Journalism and Broadcasting and ten years’ experience in dedicated in-house marketing roles, Faye has a range of skills and experience to support the Trust, its objectives and aspirations.

 Working across all areas of the organisation, Faye leads the marketing team and overall strategy to build awareness of Halifax Opportunities Trust, its positive impact and the opportunities it creates for local people, families, businesses and communities.